Other Articles from Joan Thatiah

 Her skin is still translucent with a reddish tinge due to the veins and arteries developing underneath it.
 Her bones and other organs are visible through her skin.
 Lanugo, the fine hair that is covering baby’s skin to provide her with the warmth she needs is now darkening.

 Her sense of hearing, smell and taste are becoming stronger.
 She spends about half her day kicking and turning and you can feel these movements strongly.
-You may even be able to see her move through your belly.
 The area in the baby’s brain that is responsible for sensing movement is developing.
 This means that when you are 23 weeks pregnant, she can feel it when you dance.

 Your changing body